massoncheg/forgejo-docs/docs/user/labels.md

 origin_url: 'https://github.com/go-gitea/gitea/blob/e865de1e9d65dc09797d165a51c8e705d2a86030/docs/content/usage/labels.en-us.md'
 ---

-You can use labels to classify issues and pull requests and to improve your overview over them.
+You can use labels to classify issues and pull requests and to improve your overview of them.

 Labels can be created by going to the `Issues` page of a repository and clicking on `Labels` to show the labels management page.